wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** Oh, you'd be surprised, there's a woman who sits at the back and she...

 **Obi-Wan:** _Annoyed_ Be discreet Mr Suey, stay quiet, let me do the talking, and try not to make eye contact. _a 6-eyed alien walks in and stares at Suey, he tries to look away but it keeps staring at him_.
 Ah... there she is... _a pink space octopus is busy serving customers.
 She has an Italian accent.
-Amongst others, the Big Gulp Bunny is standing in the queue, holding a bunch of carrots and looking impatient._
+A small alien is waiting impatiently to be served whilst Debra, the space octopus keeps her waiting._

 **Debra:** which-a pump-a number you-a been-a to-a my friend-a? _alien mumble_...
 Numero 5-a, OK, 60000 intastellas... _alien outburst_.
 Whaddayamean its a twice the price as last time... you know issa difficult to get space-diesel these days? _alien pulls gun, Debra snatches it from him and waves it in his face, grabs his debit card and taps it to pay, then throws it back and shoots a warning shot past the alien's feet_, maybe you go-a somewhere else-a next-a time eh? _alien runs out screaming.
 Debra spots OBWBB_.
 Well-a, if it isnt my old-a friend-a, Da Bigga Da Bogie.
 How you been mi amore? _whispers_ It's a been a long-a time-a since we... you know... _winks (if a space octopus can wink!)_.